alehg/gasoline_prices/README.md

-# gasoline_prices
+# Gas Prices
-I measure the level of price dispersion among different gasoline stations in Mexico
+I describe the evolution and distribution of prices in La Laguna region in Mexico, after deregulation.